A smarter way to manage cyber threats.

 Automated threat detection—

-Automation that leverages automation and machine learning so that it can be rapidly updated, retained, and applied to the constantly changing threat cyberscape.
+Automation leverages automation and machine learning so that it can be rapidly updated, retained, and applied to the constantly changing threat cyberscape.
 Building a machine learning pipeline from the ground up allows the organizations to learn directly from sample data, integrating it with other threat prevention platforms and doing some pattern mapping analysis so they can all benefit from classification-optimized algorithms.

 This approach means systems can continually and dynamically learn what’s “normal” in software structure, software behavior, and network traffic patterns, usage thus becoming very effective.
 With machine learning, millions of variables and data points can be analyzed at once to identify anomalies that could indicate an attack.